DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 I honestly don't know what `string_decoder` is useful for.
 Maybe there are some specific use cases with some obscure character encodings?
-Or maybe it's just a legacy leftover module.
+Or maybe it's just a legacy leftover.
 If someone knows what's the significance of this module please feel free to share!

 ## 24. What are the 5 major steps that the require function does?